JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 ## WavetableOscillator

-Here is the full interface of `WavetableOscillator
+Here is the full interface of `WavetableOscillator`:

 _Listing 7.
 WavetableOscillator.h._
 ```cpp